outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- harsher substances: aloe, meadowsweet, willow, red clover, dong quai, vitamin E (as an antagonist of vitamin k which clots the blood), cayenne
 			- ginseng has variable effects on clotting and should be avoided for blood thinning and when using warfarin
 		- low blood pressure
-			- hydrocortisone (in small amounts to avoid damaging the heart)
+			- caffeine, hydrocortisone (in small amounts to avoid damaging the heart)
 		- high blood pressure
 			- omega-3s (specifically in the form of icosapent ethyl), which can also prevent heart attack and atherosclerosis
 			- prevent/treat infections like flu/covid which can raise blood pressure
+			- avoid refined carbs which can increase insulin which can raise blood pressure, avoid excess salt
 			- diuretics, calcium channel blockers, angiotensin converting enzyme inhibitors (ACE inhibitors), angiotensin receptor blockers (ARBs) are all types of substances used to lower blood pressure from different causes in different ways
 				- for high blood pressure caused by diabetic nephropathy:
 					- ACE inhibitors or ARBs, which dilate the arteriole exiting the glomerulus, thus reducing the blood pressure within the glomerular capillaries, may slow progression of the disease.